History and future

 At the meeting it was decided to establish a network on these issues for goods transport and environment (NGM).
 Some years later NGM decided to also include passenger traffic whereby the organization was re-named NTM, Network for transport and environment (Miljö).

 After the initial phase of establishing a formal organization the actual work was initiated.
 Working groups for each mode of traffic was initiated and long and sometimes endless discussion went on.
 The initial statutes stated a requirement of consensus between all modes of traffic before any data could be published.
 In 1996 some preliminary data were assessed but published in a report 1997.
 After only one week the report was withdrawn as several stakeholders found the data uncertain.

 There were several arguments why the report should be withdrawn.
 Market distortion, but another was that data errors would be transformed into several other analyses where they would remain for a long time.
 At this time the Internet was starting its rapid take off and the board suggested that data should be published on this new “obscure” media in tables where data easily could be amended if needed.
 NTM launched its first website in 1998 with data tables which soon reached the market.
 After some years the first environmental calculator (NTMCalc 1.0) was launched in order to simplify environmental assessment and thereby make calculations more robust.

 Over the years NTM has revolved around data development, methodologies and supporting tools.
 Another important task has been common learning and communication through member meetings where various themes and key note speakers have participated.

 The development within NTM has always been very pragmatic and solution oriented.
-The onwards priorities is however essentially the same as when the network started – to support the development of sustainable transport.
+The onwards priorities are however essentially the same as when the network started – to support the development of sustainable transport.
 In practice this means:

 – Supporting common and international agreed methodologies and data

 – Enabling performance assessment through relevant data, methods, tools and services

 – Facilitating meetings and communication of progress and front runners